 How to Implement Camera Access from Web Browsers in 5 Minutes

-Install JavaScript Camera SDK
+Install the JavaScript Camera SDK

 <script src="https://unpkg.com/dynamsoft-camera-enhancer@2.1.0/dist/dce.js"></script>